michaeluno/amazon-auto-links/readme.txt

 4. **Widget Sample**

 == Changelog ==

+= 3.6.0 =
+- Added the `Load with Javascript` unit option that lets the user decide whether to display the unit with JavaScript.

 = 3.5.7 - 06/09/2018 =
 - Fixed an issue that some categories could not be recognized when creating a category unit.